mnkhee/user-docs-project/docs/troubleshooting.md

 # Troubleshooting Guide

 1. **I can't see any of the data after finishing the reading tutorial.**
 <br> If you can't see the data on your console, make sure that you have properly added the data into the local storage.
+If you were working in incognito mode, it is possible that your data may have been wiped since the last time you opened your browser.
+If that is the case, you may have to start again.

 2. **My browser doesn't have a developer tools function.**
 <br> Install [**Google Chrome**](https://www.google.com/intl/en_ca/chrome/), [**Mozilla Firefox**](https://www.mozilla.org/en-CA/firefox/new/), [**Microsoft Edge**](https://www.microsoft.com/en-us/edge/download?form=MA13FJ) or any other browser that supports that function.